mrsimpson/slides-data-in-motion/slides.md

 </style>

 <!--
 Streaming data architecture facilitates the implementation of advanced analytics techniques, such as **machine learning, predictive analytics, and anomaly detection**, in real-time.

 This allows organizations to uncover hidden patterns, identify emerging trends, and detect anomalies as they occur, enabling proactive decision-making and risk mitigation.

--->
+This leads to a **convergence of analytical and transactional processing** -->

 ---